JadanPoll/Ideas_And_Papers/Books/Y_Space_Architecture_And_The_Amankwah_Program.md

 In fear of losing something rich by shallow reinterpretation I will restate what i said almost word for word and exposit on what i likely actually meant a bit later, here's what I say:
+Implied: The self-recurring substructures as one goes upward (or more global in neighbourhoods) that relates to the global or eigenstructure that is, that is, the local field as you go upward increasing resembles, complements and/or supports the global structure.

 This is very analogous to
 peripheral vision.
 The specifics dont really matter.